-Here’s our two cents on this issue, given what we’ve seen over the years from our perch as one of Asia’s largest specialist content agencies.
+Here’s our two cents on this issue, given what we’ve seen over the years from our perch as one of Asia’s largest specialist thought leadership consultancy.
 Every situation is different, or course.
 But according to what our clients tell us, the following patterns have emerged as relatively consistent across a number of organisations.

 Content creation is hard – and takes more than one person

 Editorial production is a team effort, and very time consuming.
 That’s why top newsrooms are staffed by numerous specialist journalists and editors.
 But in corporate life, the ‘content team’ is sometimes a team of one reporting into a larger marketing department -- which is also responsible for many non-editorial initiatives, such as event planning and sponsorships.
 Problems quickly arise when business leaders make competing content demands on one content executive.
 For example, the Head of Greater China wants a 5,000-word overview of Belt and Road investment opportunities, while the Head of Debt Capital Markets wants an op-ed series on the evolution of risk pricing in China.
 Both business heads want the work finished in just two weeks.

 The result?
 Frustration all around.
 The content executive throws his or her hands up and says it can’t be done – the deadlines are unrealistic.
 The business heads are frustrated that their requests are denied; and the marketing team wonders if they’ve wasted their money hiring the content executive in the first place.

 Top editorial talent is often in the newsroom -- or working at an agency